 The day was full of people coming and going from our little picnic, and of fun, friendly, thoughtful conversations.

 Everyone was polite and, when the event was coming to a close, the small group who remained was kind enough to help clean up our picnic area and dispose of trash.

 Cheers for more wonderful picnics for Stonewall and let’s hope next year’s Stonewall Japan experience at Tokyo Pride is just as lovely.

 Without all of the volunteers the event couldn’t have happened at all, so thank all of you so much!
-Also, all the leaders for those days and activities are also recognized: Kyle, Kayla, Jon, and George you are all amazing.
+All the leaders for those days and activities are also recognized: Kyle, Kayla, Jon, and George, you are all amazing.
 May so much rainbow love go your way!